ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     company_name: OECD
     company_url: https://www.oecd.org/en.html
     #company_logo: ''
-    date_start: 2023
+    date_start: 2023-09-01
-    date_end: 2024
+    date_end: 2024-09-01
     summary: |
-      Contributing to the project on “Developing a Supervisory Framework for Financial Risks Stemming from Biodiversity-related Losses”, as well as other sustainable finance projects in the Capital Markets and Financial Institutions Division of the Directorate for Financial and Enterprise Affairs.
+      Contributing to the project on [“Developing a Supervisory Framework for Financial Risks Stemming from Biodiversity-related Losses”](https://www.oecd.org/en/about/projects/biodiversity-related-risks-to-the-financial-sector.html), as well as other sustainable finance projects in the Capital Markets and Financial Institutions Division of the [Directorate for Financial and Enterprise Affairs](https://www.oecd.org/en/about/directorates/directorate-for-financial-and-enterprise-affairs.html).

   - position: Research Associate
     company_name: INSEAD
     company_url: https://www.insead.edu
     #company_logo: ''
-    date_start: 2020
+    date_start: 2020-09-01
-    date_end: 2023
+    date_end: 2023-09-01
     summary: |
       Worked as a research associate at the Economics and Political Science Department, and the teaching assistant for the intermediate microeconomics course “Prices & Markets”.